leanderseige/interplanetarysynth/README.md

 # Case

-I used a simple wooden box (https://amzn.to/3G5dJ2B) for housing everything except the Picoplanets.
+I used a simple wooden box (https://amzn.to/3G5dJ2B) for housing everything except the Picoplanets and I painted it black.
 In order to get them up at a 45° angle to the user, I designed and printed a special top-case.
 Find the model in the folder '3dmodels'.

 To make the LEDs visible, I drilled additional 5mm holes in the top case (I had forgotten to do this before) and pressed small pieces of 5mm fibre optic cable (https://amzn.to/3QgvRLP) into them.
 This worked surprisingly well.
 The light of the small LED appears really great at the end of the fibre cables.